newracom-ns3/TXS_module/README.md

 Example files for each scenario are scratch/**blabla**, scratch/**blabla2**, and scratch/**blabla3** respectively.

+> **NOTE**: The proposed simulator provides only the triggered TXOP sharing mode 1.

 ## Notifications
-- You must disable the existing example and test codes in ns-3
+- If you face a build error, we recommend checking whether the existing example and test codes in ns-3 are enabled.
+- If you face an error when running our example code, we recommend checking whether **BlaBla** folder is in the TXS module directory
 -

 ---